Eaglesvale Senior School: History

 In 1982, the school reopened with one black student and the rest white.
 Due to the new Zimbabwean Government’s policy of education for all, the school enrolment increased to 400 in the Junior School and eight hundred in the Senior School.
 The principal was Mr Stokes.

 In 1985, Bothashof School was renamed Eaglesvale.
 In 1988, the school celebrated 40 years in Willowvale.
 J Bousfield joined the school in 1989 as the new headmaster.
 In 2002 Kenneth McKean took over as headmaster.
 Due to economic and other hardships, the school enrolment dropped to below 600.
 New subjects such as Design and Technology, Thinking Skills etc. were introduced to the curriculum and the enrolment stabilised.
 McKean left at the end of August 2008 and Mr Tirivavi took over as headmaster of the school.

 On 11 June 2010, the Dutch Reformed Church, Central Africa, surrendered the Daisyfield Trust which inter alia had the responsibility of Eaglesvale School to the Reformed Church in Zimbabwe under the leadership of Rev Dr Chomutiri as moderator.
 The Daisyfield Trust was renamed the RCZ Daisyfield Trust.
 All legal formalities were completed.
 On 13 February 2014, the Dutch Reformed Church Central Africa represented by Rev G A Brytenbach publicly handed over Eaglesvale School to the Reformed Church in Zimbabwe represented by the Moderator Rev Dr Rangarirai Rutoro.
 The event was attended by Local Government minister Ignatius Chombo, Education minister Lazarus Dokora and Finance minister Patrick Chinamasa.

-In 2015, Naison Tirivavi left the school with Mr. R. Ndawona, then deputy headmaster, assuming the role as acting headmaster of Eaglesvale Senior School.
-Mr. Dennis Anderson was appointed Headmaster of the Senior School from 1 May 2016.
+In 2015, Naison Tirivavi left the school with R. Ndawona, then deputy headmaster, assuming the role as acting headmaster of Eaglesvale Senior School.
+Dennis Anderson was appointed Headmaster of the Senior School from 1 May 2016.